qur/withmock/scenarios/README.txt

 missing         - The error message produced when a package is missing is really
                   cryptic, we should be detecting missing packages, and using an explicit error message.

+issue23         - If a package is imported by two sets of code under test, and
+                  the first marks it to be mocked then the mocking will also be enabled for the second.
+If the second package didn't ask for mocking enabled, it shouldn't be.